 - Remove from oil with slotted spoon, place on a rack to cool.

-Contents of fried butter will stay hot, use caution when eating.
+- Contents of fried butter will stay hot, so use caution when eating.

-- Omit jam and sugar out of butter center and omit sugar from the batter.
+- Garlic-Fried Butter: Omit jam and sugar out of the butter center and omit sugar from the batter.
 Add 1 tablespoon garlic powder.

-I am not saying these are good for you loaded with fat, sugar, and calories, but they are simply delicious.
-You now can have State Fair food from your own kitchen in a short time, let the kids help, they will love them.
+I am not saying these are good for you since they are loaded with fat, sugar, and calories, but they are simply delicious.
+You now can have State Fair food from your own kitchen in a short time.
+Let the kids help, they will love them.